- How do I know if a member is Tier 1 or Tier 2?

 - A full-time teacher teaches behind the wheel in December during winter break and in June after the end of the school term.
 Report the behind the wheel earnings as Payment Reason of LE with days paid equal to the number of days the member performed these duties.

 - A part-time contractual teacher works on Monday, Wednesday and Friday.
 On occasion, the teacher substitute teaches or performs homebound teaching on Tuesdays and Thursdays.
 Report the substitute teaching and/or homebound teaching as Payment Reason of LE with days paid equal to the number of days the teacher sub taught on Tuesdays and Thursdays.

 - If the teacher teaches summer school report as Payment Reason of SS (Summer School earnings) with days paid equal to the number of days working summer school.

 - How do I report longevity bonuses that are paid once per school year each November?

-If the bonus payment is a one-time payment made once per school year, the bonus would be reportable as a Payment Reason of Lump Sum Payments (LS).
+The bonus would be reportable as a Payment Reason of Lump Sum Payments (LS).

 - How will districts report salaries paid from federal funds?

 Salaries paid from federal funds will no longer be reported per an amount earned by an employee.
 Employers will tell us the total amount of federal funds paid on each report.
 The federal funds will be broken down by grant type (Title I, Title II, etc.).

 - What do I report for Days Paid?
 Since I pay teachers over 12 months, the amount they work each pay period does not tie to the amount they are being paid.

 For each pay period, report the number of days the member worked and/or used accumulated leave time (vacation, sick, personal).
 Days Paid should always be a whole number and partial days must never be combined to make whole days.
 Any portion of a day worked counts as one paid day.
 The days paid will not tie to the earnings that are being paid each pay period.